What's exported

 - Text content: any static text from your Webflow design is included in the output.

-This means what you design in Webflow is translated into React code, with flexibility for developers to integrate, extend, and style as needed.
+What you design in Webflow is translated into React code, with flexibility for developers to integrate, extend, and style as needed.

 Do not manually edit exported components